Administrivia Laconic Main

 We Will Have Euthanasia in the Future: Controversial, and speculative by nature.

-Wham Episode: Real Life isn't scripted.
-The Real Life subpage is a member of the Permanent Red Link Club.
+Wham Episode and Wham Line: Real Life isn't scripted.
+The Real Life subpage of the former is a member of the Permanent Red Link Club.

 What an Idiot: Invitation to complaining and Flame Bait.